List of Night Gallery episodes: Unproduced scripts

-Based on a short story by Stephen Grendon, the story involves a man named Simon Dekrugh arriving home in Britain after traveling on the continent, he calls his business associate, Abel Speers, and when the latter arrives they examine and discuss a gold chain that Dekrugh stole from a grave in Europe; then the occupant of the grave turns up.
+Based on a short story by August Derleth, the story involves a man named Simon Dekrugh.
+Arriving home in Britain after traveling on the continent, he calls his business associate, Abel Speers.
+When the latter arrives, the two examine and discuss a gold chain that Dekrugh stole from a grave in Europe; then, the occupant of the grave turns up.